interphased/basic-html-project-scaffolding/README.md

 # Basic HTML Project Scaffolding
-Basic HTML project scaffolding with LESS, Gulp, &amp; Bower.
+Basic HTML project scaffolding with Gulp, Bower, &amp; LESS.

 ## Overview
 This project helps speed up the process of setting up a simple HTML project.
-It creates a maintainable directory structure and stays out of your way.
+It creates a maintainable directory structure in addition to configuring Gulp and Bower - and that's basically it.
+The project is intentionally bare so you can do whatever you want.
+By default it uses LESS but you can easily replace it with SASS or whatever you want.

 ## Project Tree
 ```